Partia Razem: Economic, tax and labour policy

-The party advocates labour rights and opposes deregulation and privatisation of public services.
+The party's economic programme has been described as social democratic; it advocates labour rights and opposes deregulation and privatisation of public services.
 Among its main goals are strengthening redistribution, adopting a 35-hour workweek, raising the income tax threshold to the equivalent of 12 times the minimum wage (ca. $3,200 as of 2016), establishing progressive corporate tax, and creating a healthcare programme funded directly from the state budget.
-It also wishes to completely remove special economic zones from Poland.
-The party's economic program is partially inspired by the Nordic model.
-The party considers itself part of the anti-austerity movement.
-British economist Guy Standing describes Razem as "the first authentic movement in Poland representing the precariat".